 Federal Accounting Standards Advisory Policy #56: Understanding New Government Financial Accounting Loopholes

-The fifth relates to US monetary policy and management.
+The final briefing article relates to US monetary policy and management.
 As the NY Fed serves as depository to the US government and agent managing the Exchange Stabilization Fund, the Fed and its member banks and their owners and investors have a unique role related to the $21 Trillion missing from DOD and HUD.
 Indeed this could help explain why Congressional efforts to legislate a GAO audit of the Fed have been blocked to date.